Montage photo of Puerto Rico beach blending into El Yunque Rainforest

 Join other SAIL attendees for a snorkeling and beach day trip to the famous Flamenco Beach on the island of Culebra.
 Snorkeling equipment and floating devices are provided, along with lunch, snacks, cocktails, beer and assorted beverages.

-Plan to depart the hotel by 7:00am to arrive in Fajardo on time for the boat departure.
+Plan to depart the hotel by 7:15 AM to arrive in Fajardo by 8:15 AM for the boat departure.
 Transportation must be arranged separately.

 Go to https://eastislandpr.com/tours/culebra-island/ for more info and to buy tickets.